UNINETTSigma2/documentation/code_development/betzy.md

 * I_MPI_PIN=1
 * I_MPI_PIN_PROCESSOR_EXCLUDE_LIST=128-255 (run only on physical cores)

-For a correct SLURM job script file the only command needed to launch MPI programs are for :
+For a correct Slurm job script file the only command needed to launch MPI programs are for :
 * OpenMPI : mpirun -bind-to core ./a.out
 * Intel MPI: mpirun ./a.out

 #### Running Hybrid models

-For hybrid models it's important to set up SLURM to provide access to all available cores.
+For hybrid models it's important to set up Slurm to provide access to all available cores.
 An example could look like this:

 ```